-Any test that is paused will require a proctor PIN for the student(s) to log back into the test.
-Teachers will need to contact their District Test Coordinator or School Test Coordinator to obtain the proctor PIN prior to administering the test.
-Note that the proctor PIN will be the same for all teachers within a school, but each school will have a unique proctor PIN.
-For each instance in which a student pauses a test, the proctor is responsible for entering the proctor PIN to reactivate the test.
-Note that the proctor PIN is secure and should not be distributed to students.
+Any test that is paused will require a Proctor PIN for the student(s) to log back into the test.
+Proctors will need to contact their school administrator to obtain the Proctor PIN prior to administering the test.
+The Proctor PIN will be the same for all students testing on computer within a school, but each school will have a unique Proctor PIN.
+Please Note: Being mindful of the health and safety protocols established at schools in response to COVID-19, for the Spring 2021 administration, schools have the option of having students enter the Proctor PIN themselves.
+If a school chooses this option, the Proctor PIN should be reset after each test session.